puniverse/quasar/docs/index.md

 Java 8 lambdas too are always considered suspendable.
 This is because they can't declare checked exceptions, they are ultimately linked (via [`invokedynamic`](http://docs.oracle.com/javase/7/docs/technotes/guides/vm/multiple-language-support.html#invokedynamic)) to synthethic static methods that can't be annotated and it is difficult to tell at instrumentation time if lambdas implement a suspendable interface.

-Finally, Quasar will reject with an error any attempt to mark [special methods](https://docs.oracle.com/javase/specs/jvms/se8/html/jvms-2.html#jvms-2.9) (that is, constructors and class initializers) as suspendable.
+Quasar will reject with an error any attempt to mark [special methods](https://docs.oracle.com/javase/specs/jvms/se8/html/jvms-2.html#jvms-2.9) (that is, constructors and class initializers) as suspendable.
 This is because suspending in an initializer could expose objects or classes before they're fully initialized and this is an error-prone, difficult-to-troubleshoot situation that can always (and must) be avoided.

+If you want to know more about marking methods in libraries and in the JDK as suspendable, please refer to the [suspendable libraries](#suspendable-libraries) advanced section.

 ### "synchronized" in Fibers {#synchronized}